jakedean/beacon-programming/docs/basics/Functions.md

 // Write a function called containsSub(subString, fullString) that takes two strings and returns true if the
 // substring is in the full string, false otherwise.
 // Calling containsSub('at', 'bat') -> true, containsSub('dude', 'Tony Nardi') -> false
+// Take a look at the Strings basics doc if you are having trouble with this problem.
 ```